 - Let someone ahead of you in line.

-- Help your elderly neighbors with their chores like mowing the lawn or shoveling the snow.
+- Help your elderly neighbors with chores like mowing the lawn or shoveling the snow.

 - Write a positive online review for your favorite local business.